gvwilson/thirdbit/fiction/santas/index.md

 like someone snapping a piece of wood over their knee.
 "Look out!" they shouted instinctively as:

-1.  air began feeping<sup>Some worlds have invented words that others would do well to borrow, like the *eeeee* sound that air makes as it escapes from a pinched balloon neck (or a rubber dinghy) is called "feeping" in Finner's world.
+1.  air began feeping<span class="sidenote">Some worlds have invented words that others would do well to borrow, like the *eeeee* sound that air makes as it escapes from a pinched balloon neck (or a rubber dinghy) is called "feeping" in Finner's world.
-    Our world's contribution to this exchange would be "phlegm", which is another word that sounds exactly like the thing it describes.</sup> out of the dinghy;
+    Our world's contribution to this exchange would be "phlegm", which is another word that sounds exactly like the thing it describes.</span> out of the dinghy;

 2.  the larger gray fin changed course to head straight for them; and